 Sign Our Open Letter Urging the UK Government to Make Polluters Pay

-During Interfaith week people from different faith traditions and communities across Britain gathered to bear witness to the unjust impacts of the climate crisis.
+During Make Polluters Pay Action Week in 2024, people from different faith traditions and communities across Britain gathered to bear witness to the unjust impacts of the climate crisis.

 We bore witness to suffering the world over and called on the UK Government to Make Polluters Pay.